Contribution: Methodological Validation of MD

 - Dynamics: The velocity autocorrelation has a negative region, contradicting simple exponential decay models (Langevin).
 Its frequency spectrum $f(\omega)$ shows a broad maximum at $\omega \approx 0.25 (k_BT/\hbar)$, reminiscent of solid-like behavior.

-- Non-Gaussian Behavior: The self-diffusion function $G_s(r,t)$ deviates from a Gaussian shape at intermediate times ($t \approx 3.0 \times 10^{-12}$ s), indicating that Fickian diffusion is an asymptotic limit, not a short-time reality.
+- Non-Gaussian Behavior: The self-diffusion function $G_s(r,t)$ deviates from a Gaussian shape at intermediate times ($t \approx 3.0 \times 10^{-12}$ s), indicating that Fickian diffusion is an asymptotic limit and does not apply at short times.

 - Conclusion: Classical N-body dynamics with a truncated pair potential is a sufficient model to reproduce both the structural and dynamical properties of simple liquids.